The React 19 useActionState

 Note on Progressive Enhancement

-We called useActionState directly with a Server Function, and passed the returned, wrapped action directly to the form.
+directly with a Server Function, and passed the returned, wrapped action directly to the form.
 This enables the form to submit and return errors without JavaScript, before hydration has completed.
-Had we used the onSubmit event, the form would not have worked without JavaScript.
+Had we used the onSubmit

 This is a great example of Progressive Enhancement, where we enhance the form with JavaScript, but it still works without it.
 This blog post did not cover additional loading states and interactions, but these can be added to further enhance the form.

-Note on the onSubmit event
+Note on the onSubmit

-The added benefit of using the action property is that the onSubmit event can be used to provide additional functionality, like client-only optimistic updates on top of the no-js base case.
+event can be used to provide additional functionality, like client-only optimistic updates on top of the no-js base case.
 See example here.

-Reach Hook Form as an alternative
+Reach Hook Form as an Alternative

-If you are not a fan of useActionState, you can use Reach Hook Form as an alternative.
-It is a great library for form validation and handling, and uses controlled inputs to manage a controlled form state for you.
+, you can use Reach Hook Form as an alternative.
+It is a great library for form validation and handling, and can use controlled inputs to manage a form state for you.

 I have an example of that in a separate branch.